pixaverse-studios/xcodec/README.md

 BigCodec extracts a single token to represent each frame of the utterance.
 Refer to `inference.py` to find how to get the code.

 ## Train
-To train a BigCodec, firstly you have to prepare your data
+To train a XCodec2, firstly you have to prepare your data

 1. Make a file list by:
 ```bash